plae-tljg/Restart-Router/README.md

 		</response>
 	As you can see, the second response looks like that of a authenticated request.
 Because it contains `user` as the `<Username/>` value and the `state` is `0`.
 Also, when logged into the router all the requests that made to that endpoint looks like that, and when not logged in, all the responses made to that endpoint looks like the first one.

+14. Then to restart the Router, we will have to send a POST request to `http://192.168.8.1/api/device/control` and attach Cookie and a new CSRF Token in that requset.
+To get those two, we need to send a request to `http://192.168.8.1/html/reboot.html` and get the Cookie and the CSRF token as previously. i.e. This **GET** request will contain a **Set-Cookie** header which contains the cookie and the **meta** tag contains the CSRF token.

-14. To restart the router, a **POST** request is sent to `http://192.168.8.1/api/device/control` with headers as,
+15. To restart the router, a **POST** request is sent to `http://192.168.8.1/api/device/control`,

-		sa
+		__RequestVerificationToken:KR6+2PBV10yNdP5IA611ZKDOW4MzoqyA
+		Cookie: SessionID=WbYm0d/Q0CtukdNeqo4KqUiP6zsaL4uwIwKPhJS1SFplMNzdey6VxYA+C0RPBchhHbmvzL/TNap58OdxIh6bXqfZNIyFFBtF29g0JKy/X+oZpCegwbvscLimbeus3eTl

 	And body as,